ammarnoohani/FileManager/README.md

 # Applications:

- File Manager:
+ File Manager can:

-  1. can open files and directories.
+  1. Open files and directories.

-  2. can  delete files and directories.
+  2. Delete files and directories.

-  3. can ceate atNew file.
+  3. Create new file.

-  4. can rename file.
+  4. Rename file.

-  5. can seprate files based on type.
+  5. Seprate files based on type.

-  6. can find duplicate files in directory.
+  6. Find duplicate files in directory.

-  7. can delete all duplicate files.
+  7. Delete all duplicate files.

 All features working is detailed in below.